Jones, Hosmer homer to lift US to 4-2 win vs Venezuela - News 12 Now

+Jones played at Morse High about 8 miles east of Petco Park.
+His father and brother both served in the military.

+“This ranks up high,” said Jones, the Baltimore Orioles slugger.
+“I’ve been in the postseason a couple of times but never won it.
+To do this with Team USA, it’s a big difference.
+This is country versus country, and to do it in front of a massive military city, I really don’t have words for it.”

-After being shut down for the first five innings by Seattle Mariners ace Felix Hernandez, the Americans broke through against Venezuela’s bullpen.
+After being shut down for the first five innings by Seattle Mariners ace Felix Hernandez, the Americans broke through against Venezuela’s bullpen in the Pool F opener for both teams.

 Hosmer, the MVP of the 2016 All-Star Game at Petco Park, singled leading off the seventh and scored on Jonathan Lucroy’s sacrifice fly.

-Hector Rondon (0-1) started the eighth for Venezuela and Jones, who played at Morse High about 8 miles east of Petco Park, homered to right-center to tie it at 2.
+Hector Rondon (0-1) started the eighth for Venezuela and Jones homered to left-center to tie it at 2.
 Christian Yelich singled and Nolan Arenado flied out before Hosmer muscled a shot an estimated 418 feet to right-center for the lead.

+“After Jones hit that homer, the energy in the dugout picked up and gave a spark to our club,” Hosmer said.

+Then he connected, and the crowd chanted as he circled the bases.

 Hosmer hit a solo homer and an RBI single in the American League’s 4-2 win at the 2016 All-Star Game in San Diego.